 Cassells argues that kids have a closer bond with pets than they do with their brothers or sisters even though pets do not talk back.
 “Even though pets may not fully understand or respond verbally, the level of disclosure to pets was no less than to siblings,” Cassells remarked.
 “The fact that pets cannot understand or talk back may even be a benefit as it means they are completely non-judgmental.”

 The WALTHAM Center for Pet Nutrition and the Economic and Social Research Council collaborated with the University of Cambridge to complete the study.
-Dr. Nancy Gee, the Human-Animal Interaction Research Manager at WALTHAM, said, “The social support that adolescents receive from pets may well support psychological well-being later in life, but there is still more to learn about the long-term impact of pets on ‘s development.”
+Dr. Nancy Gee, the Human-Animal Interaction Research Manager at WALTHAM, said, “The social support that adolescents receive from pets may well support psychological well-being later in life, but there is still more to learn about the long-term impact of pets on children‘s development.”

 This news comes after researchers found dogs enjoy listening to soft rock and reggae as the music helps canines relax.